MicrosoftDocs/powerapps-docs/powerapps-docs/user/run-app-client.md

 ---
-title: Run a canvas-based app on a mobile device | Microsoft Docs
+title: Run a canvas app or a custom model-driven app on a mobile device | Microsoft Docs
-description: Learn how to run a canvas app on a mobile device.
+description: Learn how to run a canvas app or a custom model-driven app on a mobile device.
 author: Mattp123
 ms.service: powerapps
 ms.component: pa-user
 ms.topic: quickstart
-ms.date: 11/16/2018
+ms.date: 03/12/2020
 ms.author: matp
 ms.custom: ""
 ms.reviewer: ""